lund5000/slack-slash/README.md

 The `pattern` should be a regular expression that will be executed against the text a user enters.
 If the `pattern` is defined as a String, then it will be coerced into a RegExp.
 You can use capture groups to parse the text and those matches will be sent to your handler.

 The `description` is a string that will be used to automatically build a help action.
-For example, when defining the command `/repeat' a description that reads "reverse [text]: Repeats back the text in reverse" will look this when a user types in "/repeat help":
+For example, when defining the command `/repeat', a description that reads "reverse [text]: Repeats back the text in reverse" will look like this when a user types in "/repeat help":

 _• /repeat reverse [text]: Repeats back the text in reverse_